Strawberry Marshmallow Hearts

 Why Do I Love These Strawberry Marshmallow Hearts?

 In case you haven’t noticed, I really enjoy making marshmallows.
 Fruity marshmallows, boozy marshmallows…there are just so many possibilities.
-I just love the way that a few simple ingredients (basically just gelatin, sugar, corn syrup and water) can transform into this squishy, whimsical treat.
+I love the way that a few simple ingredients (basically just gelatin, sugar, corn syrup and water) can transform into these delightfully squishy confections.

-This strawberry marshmallow hearts recipe works especially well Valentine’s Day, or for a bridal shower, baby shower, or wedding.
-I’ve flavored these fluffy heart-shaped confections with freeze-dried strawberries and a little bit of strawberry flavoring, and added a few drops of pink gel food coloring for an extra pop of color.
+My strawberry marshmallow hearts recipe works especially well Valentine’s Day, or for a bridal shower, baby shower, or wedding.
+(These rosewater hearts are also nice for the latter!)
+I’ve flavored each heart with freeze-dried strawberries and a little bit of strawberry flavoring, and added a few drops of pink gel food coloring for an extra pop of color.
 They’re the cutest, sweetest way to say “I love you.”

 I usually cut my marshmallows into squares using a very sharp chef’s knife, which limits marshmallow-making to an adults-only activity.
-But since this recipe utilizes a cookie cutter instead of a knife, kids can definitely help to cut the marshmallow slab into hearts.
+But since this recipe utilizes a cookie cutter instead, kids can definitely help to cut the marshmallow slab into hearts.
 In addition to cutting out the heart shapes, kids will also have fun tossing the marshmallows in the powdery coating.

 Gifting Homemade Strawberry Marshmallows

 Homemade marshmallows work great for gifting.
-For starters, while it might seem complicated, this homemade marshmallow recipe is not difficult to master.
-As mentioned above, children to help to prepare these heart-shaped homemade treats for their classmates and friends.
+For starters, while it might seem complicated, this homemade marshmallow recipe is not difficult to master—it’s easy enough that even children to help to prepare these heart-shaped homemade treats for their classmates and friends.
 (Because they’re free from gluten, nuts, eggs, and dairy, homemade marshmallows make a reasonably allergy-friendly classroom treat.
 Just double-check the packaging on all of your ingredients, and remember that most gelatins are made from fish, pork, or beef.)
-And marshmallows will keep well at room temperature for a month or longer—because they do not require refrigeration, they’re also ideal for including in care pacakges or shipping to out-of-town friends and family.
+And marshmallows will keep well at room temperature for a month or longer, so they’re also ideal for including in care packages or shipping to out-of-town friends and family.

 Kids can help to bag up their homemade marshmallows, too!
 I like to package mine in cello bags (these heart print bags are super sweet!) tied with a festive bow, but marshmallow-and-candy skewers would also be fun.
-Or place homemade marshmallows in a cute Valentine’s Day mug, along with a packet of hot chocolate mix.
+Or place homemade marshmallows in a cute Valentine’s Day mug, along with homemade hot cocoa mix.

 Strawberry Marshmallow Recipe Tips and Tricks

+Choose the right flavoring and coloring.
 Any type of strawberry extract or flavoring oil will work (LorAnn Oils is generally my first choice), but the amount needed will depend on the strength of the brand you choose.
 I suggest adding the extract gradually, and tasting your marshmallow mixture along the way to make sure the strawberry flavor is strong enough, without being overpowering.
+And if you don’t like strawberry, you can make my heart shaped rose marshmallows instead!

-Do not attempt this recipe without a candy thermometer!
-(My go-to is this Taylor digital thermometer, but any good-quality candy thermometer will work.)
-And pay close attention to your the temperature of your sugar mixture.
-Too cold or too hot, and your marshmallows won’t set properly.
+Pay attention to temperature.
+Do not attempt this recipe without a candy thermometer.
+My go-to is this Taylor digital thermometer, but any good-quality candy thermometer will work.
+If your sugar syrup is too cold or too hot, your marshmallows will not set properly.

-Pay careful attention to the way you line your tin.
+Line the tin.
 Not enough parchment or oil, and your marshmallow will stick to the pan.
-Visit this recipe for a more detailed guide to lining your tin.
+Visit this recipe for a more detailed guide to lining a tin for homemade marshmallows.

 Make-Ahead and Storage Suggestions